The Robert Stephenson Lifting Bridge and its wanderings

 BY ORDER

 The railway lifting bridge over the canal with track leading from the main line to sidings and a warehouse behind the photographer, 16/10/1965.
+Photograph taken from Soar Lane road bridge, on the left.

-The original location of the railway lifting bridge over the canal, near West Bridge, Leicester, seen here in a raised position in 1961.
+The original location of the wooden railway lifting bridge over the canal, near West Bridge, Leicester, seen here in a raised position in 1961.
 Behind the lifting bridge is Soar Lane road bridge, see map below.
 Scan from a negative in my collection by an unknown photographer.

 C. R. Clinker, in his "The Leicester and Swannington Railway", says of the lifting bridge “The contract for making the Soar Lane branch was let on 24 August 1833 to Messrs.
-Copeland & Harding for £3.960.
+Copeland & Harding for £3,960.
 This line, 27 ch. long, diverged from the main line 31 ch. short of West Bridge and crossed the Leicester Navigation by a small wooden lift bridge slung from four pillars, over which the counterbalance weight chains ran in grooved wheels.
 It was designed by Robert Stephenson and built by the company in its own shops.
 On 27 December 1833 Stephenson agreed to an amendment of the original design, reducing the height above water-level from 11ft.
 4in. to 9ft.
 10in. which the Leicester Navigation Co. considered sufficient.
 The movable portion was 28ft.
 6in. long and 11ft.
 6in. wide, carrying a single line of railway.
 The branch was brought into use on 4 October 1834 and provided valuable additional accommodation for coal traffic for shipment by the Navigation, and also for the town itself.
 The original bridge was replaced by a new one towards the end of 1845; this was also made by the company and was almost identical with the old structure.
 Parts of it have been retained in the existing bridge.”
 [1]

-This bridge was removed and later rebuilt next to Abbey Pumping Station in Leicester.
-It was then moved again and rebuilt at Snibston Discovery Museum in Coalville, where after some years the wood (not all original) was starting to deteriorate.
+The bridge was subsequently moved again and rebuilt at the newly opened Snibston Discovery Museum in Coalville, where after some years the wood (not all original) was starting to deteriorate.
 With the closure of the Snibston Museum the metal components of the bridge were moved to a Leicester City Museums store while the wood was destroyed.
-The metalwork has since been transferred to the Mountsorrel and Rothley Community Heritage Centre where the bridge is being rebuilt.
-The wanderings of this bridge are shown in the photographs below.
+The metalwork has since been transferred to the Mountsorrel and Rothley Community Heritage Centre where the bridge has been rebuilt.

 Another view of the Stephenson lifting bridge, from a negative in my collection, taken in 1961 by an unknown photographer.
 Of note is the support on the canal towpath for the bridge when it is in the lowered position.